Romea/romea-robot-to-human-localisation-core/README.md

 # 1 Overview #

-This package provides robot to human localisation node able to estimate the human leader position in using RTLS system
+This package provides robot to human localisation node able to estimate the human leader position by a Kalman filter using observations provided by three localisation plugins: odo ([gitlab](https://gitlab.irstea.fr/romea_ros2/algorithms/localisation/romea_localisation_odo_plugin), [github](https://github.com/Romea/romea-ros2-localisation-odo-plugin)), imu ([gitlab](https://gitlab.irstea.fr/romea_ros2/algorithms/localisation/romea_localisation_imu_plugin), [github](https://github.com/Romea/romea-ros2-localisation-imu-plugin)) and  robot to human rtls plugins ([gitlab](https://gitlab.irstea.fr/romea_ros2/algorithms/localisation/romea_robot_to_human_localisation_rtls_plugin) and [github](https://github.com/Romea/romea-ros2-robot-to-human-localisation-rtls-plugin)).
+This plugins are used to convert data coming from sensors to observations that can be used by the Kalman filter.

 # 2 Node #